Chadwick Memorial Industrial School for Roman Catholic Boys, Newcastle upon Tyne, Northumberland

 The Industrial Training provided for the boys included tailoring, shoemaking, joinery, firewood chopping, agricultural work and gardening.
 The boys also cultivated the land belonging to the nearby Ashburton House Industrial School for Roman Catholic Girls opened in 1884.

 In 1905, the boys left Newcastle and moved to new premises at Stanwix, near Carlisle.
 The Grandstand Road site was subsequently used as an ice rink and later as factory accommodation for the aircraft and airship manufacturers Armstrong Whitworth.
-Part of the building still survives, now in use as a car showroom.
+Some of the building still survives, part now in use as a car showroom and repair centre.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)